Centennial (miniseries)

 Centennial is a 12-episode American television miniseries that aired on NBC from October 1978 to February 1979, and again from September 1980 to October 1980.
 The miniseries follows the fictional history of Centennial, Colorado, from 1795 to the 1970s.
 It was based on the 1974 novel of the same name by James A. Michener and was produced by John Wilder.

-With a runtime of 26 hours and a $25 million budget, it was one of the longest miniseries ever and the most expensive television show in history.
+With a runtime of 26 hours and a $25 million budget, it was one of the longest American miniseries ever and the most expensive television show in history.
 It employed four directors and five cinematographers, and featured over 100 speaking parts.
 Centennial was released on DVD on July 29, 2008.

 Synopsis

 This epic television series chronicles the settlement and development of an area of Colorado that would eventually become the fictional town of Centennial.
 It begins with the arrival of the first white men, French trapper Pasquinel and Scottish trader Alexander McKeag.
-Other settlers who care for the land and attempt to co-exist with the original Pawnee and Cheyenne people are Mennonite Levi Zandt, who founds the town, German immigrant Hans Brumbaugh, who is the first to raise crops, and Englishman Oliver Seccombe, who sees the opportunity to graze large herds of cattle.
+Other settlers who care for the land and attempt to co-exist with the original Pawnee and Cheyenne people are Mennonite Levi Zendt, who founds the town, German immigrant Hans Brumbaugh, who is the first to raise crops, and Englishman Oliver Seccombe, who sees the opportunity to graze large herds of cattle.

 As the town grows and evolves, the land loses its unspoiled beauty.
 Later arrivals include the Wendell family who seeks to gain power and wealth, and Colonel Frank Skimmerhorn who believes only the white man belongs and that the Indians must either be killed or driven off.
-In the modern area, rancher Paul Garrett, who can trace his family line back to Pasquinel, fights to prevent exploitation of the land by Morgan Wendell, a wealthy businessman.
+In the modern era, rancher Paul Garrett, who can trace his family line back to Pasquinel, fights to prevent exploitation of the land by Morgan Wendell, a wealthy businessman.